spencertipping/www/linux-command-line-survival.md

 $ join <(zcat file1.gz | sort) <(zcat file2.gz | sort)
 ```

 This works anywhere the program doesn't need the filesize or random access -- i.e. it can accept a FIFO.
+Same thing for files to write: `tee >(gzip > file)` for example.

 ### Parsing data